 According to Idaho’s leading newspaper The Idaho Statesman, this year 1000 full-time mushroom pickers, mostly from Cambodia, Laos and Mexico have pitched tents in the Payette and Boise National Forests.
 Two million acres of this land had burned in 2007 producing prime picking spots for commercial mushroom hunters.

 Sadly, our slim pickings wouldn’t be worth his effort.
 Guide Williams advised soaking the morels in salt water to eliminate bugs and then eating them as soon as possible (they can be stored in the fridge under a damp paper towel for a few days).
-For six mushrooms I wondered if he was serous.
-Obviously he was serious about educating us and I appreciated his professionalism.
+For six mushrooms I wondered if he was serious.
+Obviously, he was serious about educating us and I appreciated his professionalism.

 If You Can’t Find them Eat them

-As an aside, I’m not sure if Hemingway hunted for something as unmanly as morels, but keep in mind that his grave is located in Ketcham and visiting it makes a nice morning walk from Sun Valley’s main lodge.
-Ski resort of choice to Hollywood grandees since the 30’s, Sun Valley is a classic.
+As an aside, I’m not sure if Hemingway hunted for something as unmanly as morels, but keep in mind that his grave is located in Ketchum and visiting it makes a nice morning walk from Sun Valley’s main lodge.
+The ski resort of choice to Hollywood grandees since the ’30s, Sun Valley is a classic.

-In his ravioli Chef Rasmussen used organic grass-fed lamb from Lava Lake Ranch.
-Located southeast of Sun Valley in the Pioneer Mountains, Lava Lake occupies 7,500 acres permanently protected by conservation easement with an additional 60,000 acres of certified organic pastures and rangelands.
-This eco friendly company prides itself on conserving the land while running a profitable sheep ranching business–100% of those profits fund land conservation and restoration work.
+In his ravioli Chef, Rasmussen used organic grass-fed lamb from Lava Lake Ranch.
+Located southeast of Sun Valley in the Pioneer Mountains, Lava Lake occupies 7,500 acres permanently protected by a conservation easement with an additional 60,000 acres of certified organic pastures and rangelands.
+This eco-friendly company prides itself on conserving the land while running a profitable sheep ranching business–100% of those profits fund land conservation and restoration work.

 The Lava Lake folks gave us a preview of what one of these tours might look like.
 Picture an “around-the-camp-fire” scene from one of your favorite western movies.